HL7/US-Core/source/pages/all-meds.md

 #### Get All *Active* Medications

-1. Get all *active* medications for a patient by querying MedicationRequest using the `patient`,  and `intent` ="order" `status`="active" search parameters.
+1. Get all *active* medications for a patient by querying MedicationRequest using the `patient`,  and `intent` = "order" `status` = "active" search parameters.
 See [MedicationRequest Quick Start] for further details.
+Note that the client should also consider MedicationRequests with a status of "unknown" and whether to query those as well.

    `GET /MedicationRequest?patient=[id]&intent=order&status=active{&_include=MedicationRequest:medication}`